 The rise of the Rome started with Julius Caesar and continued in Emperor Augustus reign.
-It reached the climax during the reign of the leaders such as Trajan, Hadrian and Marcus Aurelius (Five Good Emperors).
+It reached the climax during the reign of the leaders such as Trajan, Hadrian and Marcus Aurelius (aka Five Good Emperors).
 Roman legions got the control of all ancient centers other than the Far East.

-Inheriting knowledge in philosophy, medicine and astronomy from Ancient Greece and other civilizations, Romans added significant achievements in the fields of administration, law and architecture.
-Civilizations were advancing fast in those times.
+The development of science in the world was quite rapid in ancient times.
 However, European Civilization, which was the locomotive of late ancient era, was plunged into deep darkness after the collapse of Western Roman Empire in 476.

-The year 395, in which Roman Empire was divided into as West and East, was the beginning of the Middle Age according to many historians.
+The year 395, in which Roman Empire was divided into as West and East, was the beginning of the Medieval Age according to many historians.
 While Western Roman Empire collapsed in 476 because of endless barbaric raids, Eastern Roman Empire, also called as Byzantine Empire, survived until 1453.

 This period lasted nearly one thousand years in which the Pope and the clergymen had the impact whereas science was disregarded.
 Scientists like Galileo Galilei, Nicolaus Copernicus and Isaac Newton started the Renaissance period, putting an end to the period of stagnation of Western civilization.

-Rise of Islam
+The Rise of Islam in the History

 While Western Roman Empire already collapsed and East Roman Empire was struggling with the problem of theological dissidences such as Arianism and Monophysitism, Prophet Muhammad came into the play in Mecca.
 The Islamic doctrine he preached was so influential that it evoked the Arabic tribes that had been living unobtrusively for centuries.

 United under a single flag thanks to Prophet Muhammad, Arabs conquered lands like Egypt and Mesopotamia, which held the legacy of Ancient times.
 Furthermore, they marched to inlands of Asia and founded a sphere of influence that reached to India.